mat1307/assembly_language_package/README.md

 ### Linux

 Extract the zip file into your "home/.atom/packages" folder.
+It should look like this : "home/.atom/packages/assembly_language_package-main"

 ### Windows

 Extract the zip file into your "user/.atom/packages" folder.
+It should look like this : "user/.atom/packages/assembly_language_package-main"

 Note that you may need to make hiden files visible to see the ".atom" folder